B'z (album)

 B'z is the debut studio album by the Japanese rock duo B'z.
-It was released on September 21, 1988 and reached #47 on the Japanese charts.
+It was released on September 21, 1988, and reached #47 on the Japanese charts.
 The album sold 3,790 copies in its first week and eventually sold 338,360 in total.

 The band did not tour in support of the album, because its nine songs were all the material they had at the time, and they felt it would not be a proper show with just 40 minutes of material.
-Unlike the hard-rocking music that most associate with B'z, the album was very much a product of its times, with synthesizers and samplers sharing equal time with Tak's guitar.
+Unlike the hard-rocking music that most associate with B'z, the album was very much a product of its times, with synthesizers and samplers sharing equal time with Matsumoto's guitar.

-One single was released from the album, "Dakara Sono Te o Hanashite," which released on the same day as the album.
+One single was released from the album, "Dakara Sono Te o Hanashite", which was released on the same day.

+Two of the songs on the album are the only ones in the band's catalog not to have been completely written by the band: The lyrics to "Nothing to Change" are written by Tomoko Aran and "Kodoku ni Dance in Vain" is composed by Hiroyuki Otsuki.

+Reception

+CDJournal noted how the album's sound is different compared to their current style, stating, "Although many of their songs have a strong hard rock flavor, at that time, many of their songs were still danceable, using rhythm machines and other instruments."